Community Movement Commons

 Give birth to a just, liberated and sustainable world.

-And now, the partners of CMC—Center for Economic Democracy, Matahari Women Workers’ Center, Movement Sustainability Commons, Neighborhood Birth Center, Resist, and Sisters Unchained—are pleased to share that we’ve arrived at a creative solution that reflects the community feedback we received and honors our decade-long vision to co-own space and share resources as we work towards collective liberation.
+The partners of CMC—Center for Economic Democracy, Matahari Women Workers’ Center, Movement Sustainability Commons, Neighborhood Birth Center, Resist, and Sisters Unchained—are pleased to share that we’ve arrived at a creative solution that reflects the community feedback we received and honors our decade-long vision to co-own space and share resources as we work towards collective liberation.

 Welcome to CMC’s new multi-site, campus-style model (the “archipelago”) in which we plan to expand our offering across 2 parcels in Roxbury.